commons-icao/commons-icao-java/README.md

-# ICAO classes and utilities for Java and Kotlin
+# ICAO reusable classes and utilities for Java and Kotlin

 ## Build